 A. Yes.
 The Library has over 6,000 videos, DVDs and Blu-rays and over 1,000 Books-on-Tape and Books-on-CD.

 Q. What About Borrowing, Returning & Renewing Materials?

 A. Most materials are loaned for a period of three weeks.
-Videos, DVD's and Blu-rays are loaned for three days with a $1.50 per video charge.
-Video proceeds go back into an account to purchase new videos.
+Videos, DVD's and Blu-rays are loaned for seven days.
 For more circulation rules and guidelines, inquire at the Circulation Desk, (310) 524-2722.

 Q. What is the telephone number to the Reference Desk?

 A. The Reference Desk telephone number is (310) 524-2728.
 The Reference Desk can also be reached via e-mail at firstname.lastname@example.org.